oemof/tespy/docs/tutorials_examples/tutorial_starting_values.rst

     :local:
     :backlinks: top

-Subjekt
+Subject
 ^^^^^^^

-In numerical and iterative methods, a start value is a certain value of a variable with which a calculation is started.
-With more complex TESPy models it can happen that the simulation does not convert.
-The numerics of the solver is vulnerable if the specified variables are not primary variables.
-These are variables that can be solved after one iteration.
-For example, pressures, temperatures and enthalpies are among to them.
-Because of that it is recommended to give these parameter for your simulation.
+Applying numerical algorithms and methods, the starting value of a variable is the value used for the first iteration.
+With more complex TESPy models it can happen that the simulation does not converge easily due to a combination of "bad" starting values.
+The solver is especially vulnerable if the specified parameters trigger complex equations with respect to the primary variables.
+The primary variables of TESPy are mass flow, pressure, enthalpy and fluid composition.
+If such a value is directly specified by the user, the solver has a solution for this value before starting the first iteration.
+Therefore, specifying a set of parameters largely including primary variables will improve the convergence significantly.
+Based on the converged solution of a initial simulation, it is then possible to adjust the parameters, for example, unsetting pressure values and specifying efficiencies instead.
+We provide an example for you to better understand, how this process could look like.

 Task
 ^^^^
 After learning to create simple heat pump with TESPy, the goal is to model more complex systems.
-After the successful creation of the network, components, connections and parameterization, it is often the problem that the simulation does not convert.
+After the successful creation of the network, components, connections and parameterization, it is often the problem that the simulation does not converge on the first try, you might know the following error message:

 .. error::

     Singularity in jacobian matrix, calculation aborted!
 Make sure your network does not have any linear dependencies in the parametrisation.
     Other reasons might be